An official website of the United States government

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

 Cancer can be scary.
 The disease is linked to genetics, the environment, your age, and pure chance.
-But, since most cancers show no symptoms, regular screenings for cancer are highly encouraged.
+But, since most cancers show no symptoms, regular screenings are highly encouraged.
 These screenings increase your likelihood of catching cancer early when it's easier to treat and cure.

 Even though cancer is a general term referring to more than 200 different diseases, there are three common types to be aware of:

-Colorectal cancer is the second leading cause of cancer deaths in the U.S. for men and women.
-It starts with a growth or polyp inside the colon or rectum and takes several years to develop into cancer, making it highly preventable.
-Although there are often no symptoms during the early stages, you should tell your doctor if you experience rectal bleeding, blood in stool, changes in your bowel habits, and cramping.
+Colorectal cancer is the third leading cause of cancer deaths in the U.S. for men and women.
+It starts with growth or polyp inside the colon or rectum and takes several years to develop into cancer, making it highly preventable.
+Although there are often no symptoms during the early stages, you should tell your doctor if you experience rectal bleeding, blood in the stool, changes in your bowel habits, and cramping.